efueger/silverstripe-framework/docs/en/01_Tutorials/03_Forms.md

 	}
 ```

 Now we create an empty [api:ArrayList] to hold the data we'll pass to the template.
-Its similar to [api:DataList], but can hold arbitrary objects rather than just DataObject` instances.
+Its similar to [api:SilverStripe\ORM\DataList], but can hold arbitrary objects rather than just DataObject` instances.
 Then we iterate over the 'Browser' submissions field.

 The `groupBy()` method splits our list by the 'Browser' field passed to it, creating new lists with submissions just for a specific browser.
 Each of those lists is keyed by the browser name.
 The aggregated result is then contained in an [api:ArrayData] object, which behaves much like a standard PHP array, but allows us to use it in SilverStripe templates.